 The Screening period is 45 days from full main informed consent form (ICF) signature.
 Retesting of lab values is allowed within the 45-day Screening period.
 Re-screening outside the 45-day window under a new subject number may be allowed once and upon discussion with the Medical Monitor.
 Computerized tomography (CT) scans and magnetic resonance imaging (MRI) conducted as part of a subject's routine clinical management (i.e., standard of care) obtained prior to signing the ICF may be utilized for screening or baseline purposes, provided the procedures met the protocol-specified criteria and were performed within the Screening period.
 An optional partial screening ICF may be available to allow central testing of tissue for CLDN18.2 and HER2 only.

-Formalin fixed paraffin embedded (FFPE) tumor tissue will be collected for central testing to determine CLDN18 2 and HER2 status
+Formalin fixed paraffin embedded (FFPE) tumor tissue will be collected for central testing to determine CLDN18.2 and HER2 status.
+(Unique to China: An optional partial screening ICF may be available to allow central testing of tissue for CLDN18.2.)

 - Archival tumor tissue is preferred. - A minimum of 1 FFPE tumor tissue block (preferred) OR a minimum of 15 FFPE unstained slides are required, as allowed per local policy.
+If slides are submitted, the slides should be freshly cut from the FFPE block within the time frame described in the laboratory manual. - If local HER2 results are already available from local testing, a minimum of 12 FFPE unstained slides are required to be submitted to the central laboratory, as allowed per local policy.

+If the required minimum number of slides is not able to be submitted, sponsor notification and approval is required.

-If slides are submitted, the slides should be freshly cut from the FFPE block within the time frame described in the laboratory manual. - o If local HER2 results are already available from local testing, a minimum of 12 FFPE unstained slides are required to be submitted to the central laboratory, as allowed per local policy. - If the required minimum number of slides is not able to be submitted, sponsor notification and approval is required. - If the specimen is insufficient or unavailable, a biopsy may be performed to obtain tumor sample. - Sponsor pre-approval is required when the sole purpose of the biopsy procedure is to assess eligibility for this study. - o If the required number of slides cannot be provided, the sponsor or designee should be contacted for further guidance.
+- (Unique to China: Five FFPE unstained slides are required, as allowed per local policy.
+The slides should be freshly cut from the FFPE block within the time frame described in the laboratory manual.) - If the specimen is insufficient or unavailable, a biopsy may be performed to obtain tumor sample. - Sponsor pre-approval is required when the sole purpose of the biopsy procedure is to assess eligibility for this study. - If the required number of slides cannot be provided, the sponsor or designee should be contacted for further guidance.